joaomgcd/AutoToolsWebScreens/README.md

 ```
 to make logs show up in the AutoTools logs if **System Logs** are enabled in the main AutoTools app under **Logs And Alerts**.

-If there's an error message in the console the screen will close unless you enable the **Continue On Error** option in the Web Screen options in Tasker.
+If there's an error message in the console and the **Close On Error** option is set in Tasker the screen will close.